The Immigrant (1990 film)

 The Immigrant (مهاجر) is a 1990 Iranian film by the director Ebrahim Hatamikia.
-The movie is set in the Mesopotamian Marshes during the Iran Iraq war, and is a fictional look at the deployment of the early generation of Qods Mohajer drone fighters on the battlefield.
+The movie is set in the Mesopotamian Marshes during the Iran–Iraq War, and is a fictional look at the deployment of the early generation of Qods Mohajer drone fighters on the battlefield.
 The movie was a critical success upon its release in 1990, and won the Crystal Simorgh award for best film (one of five Hatamikia films to win that award).
-Today, The Immigrant is seen as a milestone in the development of the Iranian film genre known as Sacred Defense cinema.
+Today, The Immigrant is seen as a milestone in the development of the Iranian film genre known as Sacred Defense cinema, which depicts the Iran–Iraq War's impact on Iran.